UdeA - Información Menú - WCV(JSR 286)

 About the group

-The Max Planck Tandem Group in Nanobioengineering from Universidad de Antioquia, is a new group founded in 2016 in the frame of the Cooperation Agreement 566-2014 among the Max Planck Society (Germany) and Colciencias, Universidad Nacional de Colombia and Universidad de Antioquia.
-The group, located at Complejo Ruta N (Medellín-Colombia), is devoted to the development of new nano-bioengineered tools for theranostic of infectious diseases.
+The Max Planck Tandem Group in Nanobioengineering from Universidad de Antioquia, is a group founded in 2016 within the frame work of the Cooperation Agreement 566-2014 among the Max Planck Society (Germany), Colciencias, Universidad Nacional de Colombia, and Universidad de Antioquia.
+The group, located at Complejo Ruta N (Medellín-Colombia), is devoted to the development of new nano-bioengineered tools for theranostics of diseases.

 Contact